johndevlin/Trigger/README.md

 Where's Hammer?
 ---------------

 Yes, Trigger started off life as a [Hammer](http://hammerformac.com/) boilerplate, since the agency I work in has grown and grown, there is less need for me using [Hammer](http://hammerformac.com/).
+But I have [branched off my last Hammer commit](https://github.com/johndevlin/Trigger/tree/Hammer).